 It’s not what I expected in the little town of Moose Jaw, Saskatchewan.
-Who would of thought that a gangster from Chicago, Al Capone to be exact, would be bootlegging alcohol in tunnels under Moose Jaw?
+Who would have thought that a gangster from Chicago, Al Capone, would be bootlegging alcohol in tunnels under Moose Jaw?

 We were shown a quick video in the bar that gave us some history of Al Capone and the alcohol bootlegging industry.
 We were then treated as bootleggers ourselves and brought into the tunnels to meet gangster Gus, who guided us through the rest of the tunnels.
 The accents were great.
+The way it’s all organized is great.
 There was suspense.
 Some people even got scared (like my mom).

 You can also enjoy a latte across the street where the tour begins.

 Have you been to the tunnels of Moose Jaw before?